phpMussel/phpMussel/_docs/readme.en.md

 ####ANTI-VIRUS SOFTWARE COMPATIBILITY

 For the most part, phpMussel should be fairly compatible with most other virus scanning software.
-However, conflictions have been reported by a number of users in the past.
+However, conflicts have been reported by a number of users in the past.
 This information below is from VirusTotal.com, and it describes a number of false-positives reported by various anti-virus programs against phpMussel.
 Although this information isn't an absolute guarantee of whether or not you will encounter compatibility problems between phpMussel and your anti-virus software, if your anti-virus software is noted as flagging against phpMussel, you should either consider disabling it prior to working with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

 This information was last updated 29th August 2016 and is current for all phpMussel releases of the two most recent minor versions (v0.10.0-v1.0.0) at the time of writing this.